-Behaving dishonestly to gain unfair advantage in assessments is malpractice or cheating.
+Malpractice is the act of behaving dishonestly to gain an unfair advantage in assessments is malpractice or cheating.

-Malpractice includes:
+Plagiarism in the practice of taking someone else's work or ideas and passing them off as one's own.

+In practise this looks like:

+Hand-In Tasks

+- Copying part or all of someone else's work and presenting it as your own, including work created by an Artificial Intelligence - Collusion in completing tasks that was intended to be independent student work - Not correctly referencing the ideas, thoughts and writings of others - Submitting work that someone else, like a parent, tutor, subject expert of third party, substantially contributed to

+In-Class Tasks

-- Copying part or all of someone else's work and presenting it as your own - Using material directly from books, journals, CDS, or the internet without giving its source - Building on someone else's ideas without giving their source - Buying, stealing or borrowing someone else's work and presenting it as your own - Submitting work that someone else, like a parent, tutor, or subject expert, substantially contributed to - Using someone else's words, ideas, designs or works in projects and performance tasks without giving their source - Paying someone to write or prepare material - Breaching school exam rules - Cheating in an exam - Using non-approved aids in an assessment task - Giving false reasons for not handing in work by the due date - Helping another student to engage in malpractice
+- Breaching school exam rules - Cheating in an exam - Using non-approved aids in an assessment task - Giving false reasons for not handing in work by a due date or being present on the day of a test. - Helping another student to engage in malpractice

+Procedures:

-Allegations of plagiarism or other forms of malpractice will be reported to the Deputy Principal and Principal who will investigate the matter and, if proven, a zero will be awarded for the section that has been plagiarized.
+Allegations of plagiarism or other forms of malpractice will be reported to the Head Teacher, Deputy Principal and Principal who will investigate the matter and, if proven, a zero will be awarded for the section that has been plagiarised.